-We receive records or meet with pre-school providers if your child is new to the school, this provides the opportunity to discuss any particular needs your child may have.
-Where appropriate we will hold a joint meeting with parents to plan provision and offer additional transition sessions.
-On transfer to secondary school we liaise with the secondary school SENCo and class teachers, developing personalised transition programmes as appropriate.
+We receive records or meet with pre-school providers if your child is new to the school, this provides the opportunity to discuss any needs your child may have.
+Where appropriate, we will hold a joint meeting with parents to plan provision and offer additional transition sessions.
+On transfer to secondary school, we liaise with the secondary school SENDCo and class teachers, developing personalised transition programmes as appropriate.
 For children with complex needs, a formal transition programme is planned during their Year 5 & 6 annual reviews.

-In early years we spend time in the summer working with new parents/carers whose children will be taking a Nursery or Reception place this includes visiting the family at home and having play and stay sessions.
-In addition to this all children starting in reception will have a staggered start so groups are smaller for the first week or two to allow children to settle in to the new routine.
-As a school we endeavour to identify additional needs as early as possible, all staff are supported by the SENCo across the early years to support with this.
+In Early Years, we spend time in the summer term working with new parents/carers whose children will be taking a Nursery or Reception place this includes visiting the family at home and having play and stay sessions.
+In addition to this, all children starting in Reception will have a staggered start so groups are smaller for the first week or two to allow children to settle in to the new routine.
+As a school, we endeavour to identify additional needs as early as possible, with all staff being supported with this by the SENDCo.